-Gold treatments were one of the earliest treatments for rheumatoid arthritis going back at least 75 years.
+Gold treatments were one of the earliest treatments for rheumatoid arthritis, going back at least 75 years.
+In 1985, methotrexate replaced gold injections as the first-line treatment for RA.

-While gold injections were once praised for their high rates of remission, their use has declined and they are no longer being made.
-This is due to potentially severe side effects and the development of stronger and better-tolerated RA medicines.
+While both gold injections were once praised for their high rates of remission, they are no longer made in the United States.
+This is due to potentially severe side effects and the development of stronger and better-tolerated RA medications.

-Gold injections are made from a compound called sodium aurothiomalate, which contains gold.
-Sodium aurothiomalate belongs to a class of drugs called disease-modifying antirheumatic drugs, or DMARDs.
+Gold injections were made from a compound called sodium aurothiomalate, which contains gold.
+Sodium aurothiomalate belongs to a class of drugs called disease-modifying antirheumatic drugs (DMARDs).

 Examples of live vaccines include: